 For the third episode, the documentary focuses on life during the Cold War: During the Cold War years, Asian Americans are simultaneously heralded as a Model Minority, and targeted as the perpetual foreigner.
 It is also a time of bold ambition, as Asian Americans aspire for the first time to national political office and a coming culture-quake simmers beneath the surface.

 We hope you will be able to join us for this discussion - all are welcome.
-This is the second of a series of events, so check back for future dates when we discuss the other episodes.
+This is the third of a series of events, so check back for future dates when we discuss the other episodes.

 How to watch “Asian Americans”: